Skillz4Killz/dapi-bench/README.md

 > Note: I saw no mention of support for large bots concurrent buckets when searching through the code for Harmony, Discord.JS, and Eris libraries.

-Comparing the startup times for the libraries, we see that Discordeno is ahead by quite a bit.
+Comparing the startup times for the libraries, it is clear that Discordeno is ahead by quite a bit.
 Nonetheless, this difference is almost invisible for the average small bot.
 If you do wish to scale up grow your bot, your best choice is obviously something that will scale with your bot.
 Detritus comes a close second.
 A 3 minute difference for starting up 1 million shards is almost nothing in reality, if you prefer the Detritus libraries API.

 The time to startup is not the only aspect to look at in terms of scalability.
 After speaking to some of the developers of the biggest JS/TS bots, you begin to see a pattern of users unhappy with the current state of JS/TS libraries.
 They are no longer able to help them scale easily and are starting to move away to other libraries or having to make their own libraries because they need to be able to make their bot distributed.
 For example, having a proxy/standalone websocket/gateway process.
 This allows you to have the following benefits: